hassanzohdy/mongez-react-atom/README.md

 We can not directly use `userAtom.Provider` in Nextjs as it will throw an error of not identifying it, so we need to export it in a separate const `UserAtomProvider`.

+> Any component that uses the atom must declare `use client` directive at the top of the file.

 ```tsx
 // src/app/page.tsx
 import { UserAtomProvider } from "~/atoms/user-atom";